szetumer/cloud_levelup_pkg/README.md

 ## Level 3: More Storage and Understanding Costs

 NOTE: you will start to incur costs with this level!
 If you do not have a free account and do not want to pay anything then you should not go on to this level or subsequent levels.
-We will work to keep your costs low, but you should probably set up cost alerts.
+We will work to keep your costs low, but you should probably set up cost alerts as well.

-For this level, you will be adding storage in your Azure webportal, and then adding them to your configs to ensure that you understand what goes where.
+For this level, you will be adding storage information to your Resource Group.
 The end result is a cost management export into a storage container that your created, as well as the ability to create new cost management exports via the CLI.
 Use `pytest tests/3_storage_tests.py -vv` for this level.

 #### Install the costmanagement extension for the Azure cli.